nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 ## Our Python and dependency support policy

-Our project follows the SPEC0 dependency deprecation policy, which outlines the guidelines for deprecating and removing dependencies from our codebase.
+Our project follows the [SPEC0](https://scientific-python.org/specs/spec-0000/) dependency version deprecation policy, which outlines the guidelines for upgrading dependencies of _earthaccess_.

 ## Migration guides